dragonfire535/custom-translate/README.md

 the `text` variable, the result would be `I have a Cat that goes meow.`.

 #### letterTrans
+letterTrans takes an object of letters (or symbols) and changes them into others.
+For example:
 ```js
 const translator = require('custom-translate');